ietf-rats-wg/draft-ietf-rats-eat-measured-component/draft-ietf-rats-eat-measured-component.md

 ### Profile-specific Flags {#profile-flags}

-This field contains at most 64-bit of profile-defined semantics.
+This optional field contains at most 64 bits of profile-defined semantics.
 It can be used to carry information in fixed-size chunks, such as a bit mask or a single value within a predetermined set of codepoints.
-Regardless of its internal structure, the size of this optional field is exactly 8 bytes.
+Regardless of its internal structure, the size of this field is exactly 8 bytes.

 The `flags-type` is defined as follows: